 Sep 17th - 3rd US Golf Open: Joe Lloyd shoots a 162 at Chicago GC in Wheaton Ill

-Sep 18th - Gustave Kecker/Hugh Martin's musical "Belle of NYC," premieres in NYC
+Sep 18th - Gustave Kecker/Hugh Martin's musical "Belle of New York City" premieres in NYC

 Sep 23rd - 1st frontier days rodeo celebration (Cheyene Wyoming)

 Sep 25th - 1st British bus service opens

 Playwright George Bernard Shaw Oct 4th - George Bernard Shaw's "Devil's Disciple," premieres in NYC

 Oct 5th - Solomon Andrees baloon/polar expedition reaches White Island